 The company relies on its reputation and received a constant source of recommendation from existing clients.
 It is, therefore, crucial for us to consistently deliver on promises.
 There are a number of testimonials on this website from clients who have experienced working with the business and have been very pleased they chose Collinson Hall.

 The company aspires to be the best in everything they do - without cutting corners.
 Quality and integrity come as standard.

 Collinson Hall are the appointed agents for the new garden square development opposite the cinema in London Road, St Albans.
-If you are interested and would like to be kept up to date we would suggest that you register your interest on the dedicated development website (click on the "more" button to get to the link).Failing that you can get in touch with us and we will be pleased to add your details.
+For further information please take a look at our dedicated development website (click on the "more" button to get to the link).Failing that you can get in touch with us and we will be pleased to talk you through the details.

 This article is reproduced from the Home Owners Alliance website hoa.org.uk.
 We think it is excellent.

 This is a guide explaining the conveyancing process when buying a home.
 Conveyancing involves legally transferring home ownership from the seller to the buyer.
 It starts when your offer on a house is accepted and finishes when you receive the keys.
 Understanding what it involves will help ensure there are fewer surprises along the way.....

 All of these pictures were taken in and around St Albans.
 Hopefully they showcase some of the more interesting and attractive parts of this lovely city and the countryside that surrounds us....